 How Mobility Aids Help

 - Pain Management: No jumping means no impact.
-It’s the easiest way to immediately lower your cat’s daily pain levels.
+It's the easiest way to immediately lower your cat's daily pain levels, and the 2022 AAHA Pain Management Guidelines list environmental modifications -- alongside physical therapy and acupuncture -- as part of a non-pharmacologic, multimodal plan for chronic joint pain.

 - Staying Part of the Family: If they can't reach the couch, they'll spend more time tucked away on the floor.
 Stairs keep them in the mix.